 Rus’-Byzantine War of 907

 In 907, Oleg marched on Constantinople.
-Byzantine Emperor Leo VI Philosopher ordered to close the gates of the city and block the harbor with chains.
+Byzantine Emperor Leo VI Philosopher ordered to close the gates and block the harbor with chains.
 However, Oleg behaved unexpectedly, he ordered his soldiers to make wheels and put ships on them.
 And when a fair wind blew, they raised the sails and went to the city.
 Panicked Greeks offered the Russian Prince peace and tribute.
 According to the agreement, Byzantium promised to pay tribute to the Russian city.
 As a sign of victory Oleg nailed his shield to the gates of Constantinople.
 The main result of the campaign was the trade agreement on Russian free trade in the Byzantine Empire.

 Oleg freed the Russian land from the Khazars.

 According to The Tale of Bygone Years, Prince Oleg died from a snake bite in 912.
 According to legend, the wise men predicted the prince that he would die because of his favorite horse.
 Oleg ordered to take the horse away and only some years later, when his horse was already dead, he remembered the prediction.
 Oleg made a mock of the wise men, and wanted to look at his horse’s bones.
 He put his foot on the skull, and said: “Do I have to be afraid of it?”
 But there was a poisonous snake, which lived in the skull.

 In the First Novgorod Chronicle Oleg was no prince, but Igor’s army commander.
 It was Igor who killed Askold and took over Kiev, and marched on Byzantium.
 And Oleg went back to the north, to Lake Ladoga, and died not in 912 but in 922.

 These data contradict the Rus’-Byzantine treaty of 911, in which Oleg was called Russian Grand Duke.